Pragya-12112001/LearningGit/README.md

 ADD & COMMIT
 git add . // to add all files
-git add filename // to add specific file
+git add <-filename-> // to add specific file

 git commit -m "some message"   // to commit with a message